Dry lab as a service:

 Cut to your needs

 Xyna.bio is a modular, all-in-one ecosystem that takes you from raw data to analysis and visualization without the need for code.
 Each tool is represented as a node in a dynamic graph interface, allowing you to visually design pipelines with simple drag-and-drop connections.
-You can easily integrate existing tools or create your own, build custom analysis pipelines, and even co-develop new tools with our support.
+This intuitive structure makes complex analysis transparent, flexible, and scalable.

 Select what you need